 But the playback improvement tips (discussed here) are equally applicable to both – a powerful computer exceeding the hardware requirements and a computer with limited resources.

-The below ones help you to change the status of the GPU Status indicator to green and prevent frames from getting dropped during playback.
+The below fixes help you overcome the DaVinci Resolve playback lagging issues and prevent frames from getting dropped during playback.

 #1) Generate Proxy Media